Osaka Castle: A Lot of Excitement in Only a Little Time

 I was determined to see the famous Osaka Castle.
 I initially checked the weather to assure my tour would be all set.
 If you don’t want your sight-seeing moment to get ruined by a sudden flash of the rain or poor weather for travel, you ought to check the forecast ahead of time.
 Based on my experiences, Japan’s weather forecast is very reliable.

 From my hotel near Shin Osaka Station, I took a 20-minute subway ride up to Tanimachi 4-chome Station.
 Accessing Osaka Castle is like a walk in the park (pun intended) especially when your starting point is at Shin-Osaka Station.
 At Tanimachi 4-chome Station, you can ask directions from staff and mostly you’ll be given out pamphlet/leaflets containing basic access information that comes in English.

 When I got off the train and while I was contemplating my path to the castle, I followed where the crowd was headed to.
 Being a keen observer is a constant requirement.

-Osaka Castle Park is the second largest park in the City.
+Osaka Castle Park is the second largest park in the city.
 As a tourist, even though I have had inadequate knowledge about the site’s history, yet I was astonished by the preservation of the fortress.
-To get to the top of the castle, it is required to pay 600 yen per head and 480-540 yen depending on number of head per group for the entrance fee.
-Good thing that visitors 15 years old and younger have no charge.
+To get to the top of the castle, the entrance fee is 600 yen per person.
+Good thing that visitors 15 years old and younger get in free of charge.